September 5, 2011

 I’m sitting in a cafe in Aalborg, near the tip of Denmark, a place I’ve never been before - or even heard of.
-Sat across from me is a Somali family talking far too loudly, you can feel the tension in the room, where apart from this family; dressed in bright fabrics, everyone is white and blond haired, all lefty liberals, yet still feeling annoyed at these outsiders, cackling in arabic while people try an sit their lattes in peace.
+Sat across from me is a Somali family talking far too loudly, you can feel the tension in the room, where apart from this family; dressed in bright fabrics, everyone is white and blond-haired, all lefty liberals, yet still feeling annoyed at these outsiders, cackling in Arabic while people try a sit their lattes in peace.
 I guess we don’t mind multiculturalism as long as people keep their voices down.

 My neck is stiff and my arse is still feeling sore after sitting for twelve hours in my car yesterday, driving up from Calais.
-You’d imagine that such a drive would be frustrating, a drive of 1,187 kilometers, nothing to see but motorway banking, petrol station and picnic area signs, letting the kilometers drip by; filling up twice, stopping for a brew, taking fifteen minute naps to stay safe (in a picnic spot - not when driving).
+You’d imagine that such a drive would be frustrating, a drive of 1,187 kilometres, nothing to see but motorway banking, petrol station and picnic area signs, letting the kilometres drip by; filling up twice, stopping for a brew, taking fifteen-minute naps to stay safe (in a picnic spot - not when driving).
 Driving to Norway, climbing the Troll wall, is about playing a long game.

-Traveling by yourself can be dull, especially when your radio is on the blink (should have got that mended), but luckily I’m a pro at driving long distances (I’ve driven to and from Chamonix and Munich this year), and so I stuck in my ear phones and listened to the last two John Le Carre’s audio books I’ve yet to listen too (BTW check out the awesome trailer for Tinker Tailor Soldier Spy), and a chunk of Peter Biskind’s Easy Riders, Raging Bulls, a perfect audio book for such a drive being eight hours long.
+Travelling by yourself can be dull, especially when your radio is on the blink (should have got that mended), but luckily I’m a pro at driving long distances (I’ve driven to and from Chamonix and Munich this year), and so I stuck in my earphones and listened to the last two John Le Carre’s audiobooks I’ve yet to listen too (BTW check out the awesome trailer for Tinker Tailor Soldier Spy), and a chunk of Peter Biskind’s Easy Riders, Raging Bulls, a perfect audiobook for such a drive being eight hours long.

 It would have been great to get the ferry from Newcastle to Norway, a ferry that ran for 150 years, the ferry I took on the winter of 03 when me and Ramsden went out to do a new route on the wall, a trip the ended in failure when Paul got injured.
 But it doesn’t run anymore.
 Flying would have been better still, allowing me to get to the Troll in just a day, the form of transport I used on the two other occasions I went out to solo the wall.
 But then I’d be having to make choices about style and gear in order to hit my baggage allowance, and have no freedom when I got to the wall.
 There was no easy way.